dynamsoft-docs/capture-vision-docs-server/programming/java/release-notes/java-3.md

 - The Linux ARM64 minimum requirement is now glibc 2.27 (Ubuntu 18.04+, Debian 10+, and CentOS/RHEL 8+).

+- Removed the VC++ Redistributable runtime dependency for the JNI DLL on Windows (runtime linkage changed from MD to MT).

 ### Improved

 - Updated `MRZLocalization.data` model for improved portrait zone detection accuracy.